clferrari/clferrari.github.io/_pages/about.md

 Latest News
 ------
+- **One paper accepted at Face and Gestures 2025!!** Paper and code available soon!!
+- Our text-based person search method **MARS** will appear on ACM Transactions on Multimedia Computing Communication and Applications (TOMM).
+Check out the preprint [arxiv](https://arxiv.org/pdf/2407.04287)
+- **Two papers accepted at WACV2025!!** Check out our MAMBA-ST, a state-space model for efficient style transfer [arxiv](https://arxiv.org/pdf/2409.10385) and EmoVoca, for generating emotional 3D talking heads [arxiv](https://arxiv.org/pdf/2403.12886)
+- **One paper accepted at ECCV 2024!!** Check-out our ScanTalk, a novel method for generating topology-free 3D Talking heads [arxiv](https://arxiv.org/pdf/2403.10942)
+- Received the **Italian National Scientific Qualification** as associate, disciplinary field 01/B1: Informatics!
 - The **Florence Multi-resolution 3D Facial Expression dataset** accepted for publication in **Pattern Recognition Letters**!
 Dataset will be soon available [here](https://www.micc.unifi.it/resources/datasets/florence-multi-resolution-3d-facial-expression-dataset/)
 - Recevied the ``Best Demo Award'' at IJCB 2023 for our speaker-agnostic 3D talking head generation method.
 Find the paper [here](https://arxiv.org/pdf/2306.01415.pdf), and the code [here](https://github.com/FedeNoce/s2l-s2d)
 - Our paper describing the limitations of current benchmark metrics for evaluating 3D face reconstruction accepted at IJCB (Oral)!